-If you’re looking into IT services in London, there are of course a huge number of providers to choose from.
+If you’re looking into managed IT services in London, there are of course a huge number of managed service providers to choose from.

-If you’re wondering how much technical support would be likely to cost your business, it’s actually trickier than you may have thought to find this information out.
-That’s because many firms are reluctant to display their charges and even when they do, it can be quite tricky to compare the prices of different suppliers.
-To be fair, prices will be very individual since customers’ needs vary significantly according to their technical knowledge.
-A lot depends on how long and how difficult most site visits end up being and on the quality of the management team.
+If you’re wondering how much technical support would be likely to cost your business, it’s actually trickier than you may have thought to find an exact or even an estimated price.
+That’s because many firms are reluctant to display their charges and even when they do, it can be quite tricky to compare the prices of different suppliers and providers.
+To be fair, prices will be very individual since customers’ business needs can vary significantly according to their technical knowledge and requirements.
+Often, pricing depends on how long and how challenging most site visits end up being as well as on the quality of the management team.

-Another factor is location – prices tend to be at their highest in Central London and come down in cost the further you get out of town.
-All of which means it’s really only possible to come up with a very rough figure.
-But bear in mind that any kind of business support is going to set you back at least £100 a month.
-Anything less simply isn’t worth the provider’s while.
-So if that’s over your budget, you should be looking at a local PC repair guy and not an IT support agreement, at least for now.
+Another factor when it comes to the price of IT support, especially in London, is location; prices for managed IT support tend to be at their highest in Central London and come down in cost the further you get out of the city.
+All of which means it’s really only possible to come up with a very rough figure without contacting IT companies directly.
+But bear in mind that any kind of business IT support is going to set you back at least £100 a month.
+Anything less simply isn’t worth most managed service providers’ time.
+So if that’s over your budget, you should be looking at a local PC repair guy and not an IT support agreement or managed service, at least for now.

 So, what can be done to keep these costs to a minimum?
 Here are a few pointers: